 - Application Deadline: March 21, 2019

-- Course Level: Scholarships are available for study or research at the college, undergraduate and graduate levels.
+- Course Level: The studentships are available for study or research at the college, undergraduate and graduate levels.

-- Study Subject: Scholarships are awarded to learn any of the courses offered by Universities.
+- Study Subject: The studentships are awarded to learn any of the courses offered by Universities.

-- Scholarship Award: The scholarship value varies depending on the duration and level of study.
-The scholarship value for students is:
+- Award: the program value varies depending on the duration and level of study. the program value for students is:

 - $7,200 CAN for college, undergraduate or graduate students (Master’s and PhD) for a minimum of four months or one academic term of study or research; or